 Another key actor, the Ceylon Chamber of Commerce, a confederation of trade associations, regional and sectoral chambers of commerce and industry, has advocated for the continuation and support of SOE reforms by all political parties to maintain economic stability.
 They emphasise the necessity of prioritising reforms related to SOEs, energy, and fiscal management to avoid reverting to a crisis.
-The Chamber highlights that successful SOE reforms will improve the government fiscal outlook through enhanced performance, productivity, and accountability.
+The Chamber highlights that successful SOE reforms will improve government fiscal outlook through enhanced performance, productivity, and accountability.
 The Chamber points out that historically, inefficiencies and lack of accountability in SOEs have created significant financial burdens, contributing to economic crises and resource misallocation.
 They stress the importance of implementing market-based pricing and increasing accountability within SOEs to prevent corruption and inefficiency, ensuring long-term sustainability and competitiveness.

 Meanwhile, public perceptions on SOE privatisation are more divided.
 Public perception on privatisation has been on a more accommodating trajectory, especially since 1994, due to successful privatisation projects such as that of Sri Lanka Telecom.
-In a youth study conducted by Muragala | CPPP in 2023-4, it was observed that there was no significant opposition to SOE

-19 Public Finance.lk. (n.d.).
-52 key SOEs made Rs.
-340 b profit in 2023.
-Retrieved June 13, 2024, from https://publicfinance.lk/en/topics/52-key-soes-made-rs-340-b-profit-in-2023- privatisation among a national sample of around 200 young people representing 12 districts.21 A seeming decline in public favourability for SOEs and growing support for their full or part privatisation is likely driven by two emerging trends: first, declining public trust in governments to lead SOEs in a transparent, equitable manner and second, increasing public antipathy to trade unions, which sections of the public perceive as politicised and as acting in their own narrow interests, at the expense of the interests of the citizens.
+In a youth study conducted by Muragala | CPPP in 2023-4, it was observed that there was no significant opposition to SOE privatisation among a national sample of around 200 young people representing 12 districts.
+A seeming decline in public favorability for SOEs and growing support for their full or part privatisation is likely driven by two emerging trends: first, the declining public trust in governments to lead enterprises in a transparent, equitable manner and second, increasing public antipathy to trade unions, which sections of the public perceive as politicised and as acting in their own narrow interests, at the expense of the interests of the citizens.